How to deal with debt

 Find a Rural Financial Counselling Service on the Department of Agriculture and Water Resources website.

-If your debts become hard to manage you may get a court order, summons, statement of claim or liquidation claim.
+If you don't manage your debts you may get a court order, summons, statement of claim or liquidation claim.
 This may also mean that debt collectors can sell your things to settle your debts.

 Legal notices are serious.
-Don’t ignore a notice or you may get a bad credit score against you.
-ASIC’s MoneySmart details what credit scores are and how they affect you.
+Don’t ignore a notice or you may get a bad credit score.
+Australian Securities & Investments Commission's (ASIC) MoneySmart website details what credit scores are and how they affect you.

 Use our tips and tricks

-We have more information and tools you can explore to manage your money.
+There's more information and tools on our manage your money page.

-If you owe us money, we have arrangements in place to help you repay a Centrelink debt.
+If you owe us money, there are options to help you repay a Centrelink debt.
 Read more about owing us money and the options you have.

 If you run into problems with debt, the National Debt Helpline has a free, confidential and independent financial counselling service.